Kentico/Home/README.md

 ## Resources

 ℹ️ Are you feeling lost in the stack of developer resources?
-[**The non-exhaustive list of developer resources**](/RESOURCES.md) could help you find appropriate places related to Kentico Kontent and Kentico Xperience.
+[**The non-exhaustive list of developer resources**](/RESOURCES.md) could help you find appropriate places related to Kontent and Xperience.

 [![Developer Resources](https://img.shields.io/badge/-Developer%20Resources-blue?style=for-the-badge)](https://kentico.github.io/Home/RESOURCES)